MOscity/sensor-data-sync/README.md

 File extensions with for example '*.csv' will use all datas ending with '.csv'  .
 File extensions with for example 'AE33_AE33*' will use all datas starting with 'AE33_AE33'.
 Model Settings directory is in the same directory as this script and should not be moved.
-Save new model settings in that directory.
+Save new model settings in that directory and provide a valid path for SETTINGS_SENSOR_i (see other models as example).

 ### b.)
 Run main.py
 Run main.py with optional arguments